ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 Connecting the receiver
 =======================

-Ardupilot auto-detects the protocol of the RC receiver system.
+ArduPilot auto-detects the protocol of the RC receiver system.
 For most flight controllers there is a pin labeled RCin to which the output from the receiver is connected.
-On many closed source flight controllers, other pins are used and are detailed in their board documentation, linked from the :ref:`Ardupilot Hardware<common-autopilots>` page.
+On many closed source flight controllers, other pins are used and are detailed in their board documentation, linked from the :ref:`ArduPilot Hardware<common-autopilots>` page.

-In addition, beginning with Ardupilot firmware releases 4.0 and later, any UART RX input will auto-detect the RC receiver, if attached.
+In addition, beginning with ArduPilot firmware releases 4.0 and later, any UART RX input will auto-detect the RC receiver, if attached.

 To connect a PPM-Sum receiver or an S.Bus receiver to a Pixhawk, for example, plug the ground (black), power (red) and signal (usually white - orange in the diagram below) wires to the RC pins on the Pixhawk.
 The following S.Bus receivers have been tested and are known to work: FrSky `X8R <http://www.frsky-rc.com/product/pro.php?pro_id=105>`__, FrSky `XSR <http://www.frsky-rc.com/product/pro.php?pro_id=154>`__, Futaba R2008SB, Futaba R6008SB.